phungorquan/THESIS/README.md

 # THESIS
-All thesis files will be stored in this repository.
-Almost are module files
+It will be error and can not use if use 'Ctrl + R' to reload SmartMirror, will fix in the future